-To try to reduce barriers to small businesses we have introduced a 50% discount of the Grant Fee for businesses falling into the following categories to take account of this
+To try to reduce barriers to small businesses we have introduced a 50% discount for businesses falling into the following categories to take account of this

-- Maximum 2 aquatic species in a business run from a domestic property.

-- Breeders with up to two breeding bitches

-- Kennel or cattery hosting up to 10 dogs or cats (single species)

-- Home boarding hosting up to two dogs.

-- Commercial day-care hosting up to 6 dogs

-- Exhibition of animals with up to five animals OR 10 animals of one species housed together

-- Hiring of Horses with up to five horses.
+- Sale of fish only in a small independent shop or domestic premises. - Breeders with up to two breeding bitches - Kennel or cattery hosting up to 10 dogs or cats ( single species) - Home boarding or day care hosting up to two dogs. - Exhibition of animals with up to five animals. - Hiring of Horses with up to five horses.